-Select the auto-equalize timer method if you have a flooded (non-sealed) battery that is subject to infrequent discharges, or when the battery will be discharged to at least half of its rated capacity during an ac power failure.

-When ac power is restored to the AT10.1, it will turn on in the equalize mode automatically, and the EQLZ indicator will light.
-At the end of the equalize charging-time that you select, the AT10.1 reverts automatically back to float mode, and the FLOAT indicator lights.
-At any time during the equalize charge, you can switch the AT10.1 back to float mode by pressing the CHRG MODE key.
+Choose the auto-equalize timer method if you have a flooded (non-sealed) battery, that is subject to infrequent discharges, or when the battery will be discharged by at least half of its rated capacity during an ac power failure.
+When ac power is restored to the AT10.1, it turns on in the equalize mode automatically, and the EQLZ indicator lights.
+At the end of the equalize charging time that you select, the AT10.1 reverts automatically to Float mode, and the FLOAT indicator lights.
+At any time during the equalize charge, you can switch the AT10.1 back to Float mode by pressing the CHRG MODE key.
 The FLOAT indicator will light.